aozora/bootplus/CONTRIBUTING.md

 - Try to submit pull requests against the latest `*-wip` branch for easier merging
 - Any changes to the docs must be made to the Mustache templates, not just the compiled HTML pages
 - CSS changes must be done in .less files first, never just the compiled files
-- If modifying the .less files, always recompile and commit the compiled files bootstrap.css and bootstrap.min.css
+- If modifying the .less files, always recompile and commit the compiled files Bootplus.css and Bootplus.min.css
 - Try not to pollute your pull request with unintended changes--keep them simple and small
 - Try to share which browsers your code has been tested in before submitting a pull request